MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 ### Room Event Raised

-"Room Event Raised" is called every time a **custom** room event is raised.
-The following Cloud Script handler will intercept such event:
+**Room Event Raised** is called every time a **custom** room event is raised.
+The following Cloud Script handler will intercept such event.

 ```javascript
 // Triggered by calling "OpRaiseEvent" on the Photon client.
 The "args.Data" property is